-The lecture portion is in-person with the curriculum posted via Canvas.
+The lecture portion is an online synchronous format with breakout sessions.
 The Lab Activity will be a combination of inperson fieldtrips, field work, and on-line service-learning activities.
-Students must have reliable internet connectivity and technology such as, a computer to access the Zoom government meetings and on-line tutorials.
+Students must have reliable internet connectivity and technology such as a computer to access the Zoom lectures, in class activities, discussions, and Canvas.
+On-line lectures will not require students to have a camera, but it is highly encouraged to strengthen our community.
 Office hours with the instructor will be virtual via Zoom.